Bernardo Zapater

 Bernardo Zapater y Marconell (19 August 1823 – 26 December 1907) was a Spanish Catholic priest, naturalist, and educator who was among the founder of the Sociedad Española de Historia Natural and Sociedad Aragonesa de Ciencias Naturales.
 Born in Albarracín in Aragón, he studied at seminaries in Teruel and Cuenca and at the Universidad Central and Academia de San Fernando in Madrid, attaining the degrees of Bachelor of Philosophy in 1852, Bachelor of Canon Law in 1853, and a Physical and Mathematical Sciences degree in 1860.
 He was ordained as a priest in 1858, serving as a seminary professor and as the chaplain for the Convent of Las Descalzas Reales and Hospital del Carmen in Madrid.

 While in Madrid, Zapater established the Colegio de San Vicente de Paúl, now a secondary school.
 He grew socially connected to the city's naturalists, particularly entomologists and botanists.
 He became involved in both those fields of study, as well as other academic fields.
 In 1874, he returned to Albarracín, continuing his scientific activity.
 His work collecting biological specimens remains a significant influence on the studies of botany and lepidopterology in the Teruel region.

 Besides publishing several works on his own, Zapater collaborated with several other scientists to publish works across multiple disciplines.
 His associates included the German botanist Heinrich Moritz Willkomm and the sisters Blanca and Clotilde Catalán de Ocón.
 Zapater assisted in founding the Sociedad Española de Historia Natural, the oldest extant private scientific body in Spain, and the Sociedad Aragonesa de Ciencias Naturales.
-Zapater was selected as the president to the latter in 1904.
 He died in Albarracín in 1907.